 STAP serves students who come from groups with historically low college eligibility and attendance rates.
-The services include informational and motivational workshops or one to one advisement designed to assist students in completing their Solano studies successfully and in preparing to transfer to four-year institutions; assistance in completing admissions and financial aid applica tions; free trips to four-year campuses; opportunities to talk with professionals from numerous career fields, and free informational materials.
-Solano College students also may apply for Consortium jobs to advise or tutor local high, middle, or elementary school students.
-For more information, contact the SUCCESS Director by calling extension 259, or the SUCCESS Counselor by calling (707) 864-7101.
+The services include informational and motivational workshops or one-to-one advisement designed to assist students in completing their Solano studies successfully and in preparing to transfer to four-year institutions, including assistance in completing admissions and financial aid applications, free trips to four-year campuses, opportunities to talk with professionals from numerous career fields, and free informational materials.
+For more information, contact the Counseling office at (707) 864-7101.